 It’s Your Turn Now

-We hope this guide helps you build a virtual reality boxing app that has an extraordinary and immersive experience.
+We hope this guide helps you build a VR boxing app that has an extraordinary and immersive experience.